Blinding of Isaac Woodard

 About an hour out of Atlanta, the sun was going down,

-We stopped the bus at a drugstore in a little country town;
+We stopped the bus by a drugstore in a little country town;

-So, then I cussed right back at him, and really got him told.
+And then I cussed right back at him and really got him told.

 It was in a few short minutes we was rolling down the line.